Khajan38/MerkelRex-Application/Readme.md

 ## Overview
 MerkelRex is a robust application designed to manage and analyze order book data from CSV files.
 It features a powerful matching engine and provides statistical insights into trading data, making it a valuable tool for traders and analysts.

+The MerkelRex Application is a C++-based order book management system designed to analyze trading data and provide insights using CSV file handling.
+This project is an object-oriented C++ application that features a matching engine for buy/sell orders, along with statistical analysis tools for trading data, making it suitable for crypto trading enthusiasts and developers.

 ## Features
 - **CSV Data Handling**: Read and process trading data from CSV files.
 - **Matching Engine**: Efficiently match buy and sell orders.